open-edge-platform/infra-core/README.md

 ## Develop

-To develop one of the several core components please follow it's specific guide present in the README.md of its specific folder.
+To develop one of the several core components, please follow its guide in README.md located in its respective folder..

 ## Contribute